Warm Home Discount applications are open for winter 2021 to 2022.

 Because suppliers can pick their criteria, there isn’t a single version of the broader group that applies to all suppliers.
 But Ofgem does need to approve the criteria that each supplier sets.
 So you may be eligible with one supplier and not another, and the criteria can change each year.

-For winter 2021 to 2022, we expanded our criteria beyond Ofgem’s recommended list so more people were eligible.
+For winter 2021 to 2022, we expanded our criteria beyond Ofgem’s recommended list so more people are now eligible.